iPlumb3r/Simpliscope/Lenses/3_Intention_VS_Extension/ReadMe_EN.md

 In order to determine unambiguously "which product we are talking about", it is necessary to specify on which "intersection" it is located.
 For example:

-* A "as designed" truck
+* An "as designed" truck
 * An "as to be build" engine
-* A "as manufactured" gearbox
+* An "as manufactured" gearbox
  …

 In this way, each "intersection" product is thus characterized by both :